zfhlm/zfhlm.github.io/document/linux/mysql/Part01 单点配置.md

 		update mysql.user set host='%' where user='root';

-		grant all privileges on *.* to 'root'@'%' identified by '123456' with grant option;;
+		grant all privileges on *.* to 'root'@'%' identified by '123456' with grant option;

 		flush privileges;